vhscom/hyperdrive/README.md

 # Contributing

 Please open issues when creating PRs and PR against the issue to close it.
-This helps separate the need (the issue) from the implementation (the pull) and will result in more robust code and better solutions longer-term.
-It also opens the ability to solve problems using multiple given approaches, so the best approach can be the one that is chosen.
+This helps separate the need (the issue) from the implementation (the pull), resulting in more robust solutions.

+Though not required, if you plan on contributing code please consider installing [EditorConfig](http://editorconfig.org/) for your editor or IDE to help normalize your code with our coding standards.

 # License